HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Address translation and caching

 The previous section depicted the virtual address translation process.
 While the CPU architects the logical, virtual and physical address scheme, it does not specify how exactly the hardware supports the translation process.
 A very common model is to have for performance reasons instruction and data translation buffers(TLB) for caching translation results and data caches for caching memory data.
 The CPU architecture does not specify a particular model of TLB and cache implementation.
-Split TLBS and unified TLBs, L1 and L2 caches and other schemes are models to consider.
+Split TLBs and unified TLBs, L1 and L2 caches and other schemes are models to consider.
 This section just outlines the common architecture and instructions to manage these CPU components.

 ### Translation Lookaside Buffer

 For performance reasons, the virtual address translation result is stored in a translation look-aside buffer.
 The TLB is essentially a copy of the page table entry information that represents the virtual page currently loaded at the physical address.
 Depending on the hardware implementation, there can be a combined TLB or a separate instruction TLB and data TLB.
 A TLB is essentially a cache for address translations.
 The virtual page number, VPN, is stored along with attributes and the physical page number, PPN, in the TLB hardware.
 The architecture allows for a physical address range that is larger than the 4Gb main memory described before.
-For example, a virtual page can map to a physical page beyond the 4Gb range that is however not directly addressable with absolute addressing modes.
+For example, a virtual page can map to a physical page beyond the 4Gb range.
+It is however not directly addressable with absolute addressing modes.
 Physical pages beyond the 4Gb range can therefore only be reached with address translation enabled.
 The current architecture allows for a 34-bit physical address space, which is a 16GB memory space.

 ```
 TLB fields (conceptual example):